 Well, in that case, you must have an appointed person as a minimum.
 The duties of this person will be-

-An appointed person does not need first aid training by law or anything, but an awareness level of the basics is advised.
+An appointed person does not need first aid training by law or anything, but the advice is that an awareness level of the basics should be there.

 If there is only one first aider and they are on leave or absent for some reason, an appointed person assumes their role instead.